How to Apply

 2014 Fall semester/August start: International applicants are strongly encouraged to apply as early as possible to ensure ample time to secure a student visa.
 Applications received by April 1st will receive priority review.
 Applications received after that date are reviewed on a space-available basis.

 Step 1 Create and complete an online application.
 TU College of Law requires that all applicants apply online through the Law School Admission Council (LSAC).
+Application fee waivers are available by clicking the blue button below.

 Step 2 Prepare and attach supplemental documents to the online application: